How to handle fuel contamination in jet and diesel fuel

 This method also misses dead or dormant microbes, which could cause problems (dead biomass can still block filters and dormant microbes may become active under given conditions).

 Outcomes from the IP385 CFU test are gained in a somewhat old-fashioned way.
 Technicians will count dots with a pen or compare the density of the colonies against a fuel contamination chart.
-The amount of microbial contamination is then assessed against established standards from IATA or JIG, or against fuel manufacturers’ guidelines.
+The amount of microbial contamination is then assessed against established standards from IATA, or against fuel manufacturers’ guidelines.

 If a substantial number of microorganism colonies are found, this may lead to a verdict of heavy microbial contamination.
 This means that owners of the fuel may conduct cleaning and/or apply biocide after the testing.